 ( Click here for the published article Dubai )

 There is a lot to love about Dubai…and a lot to fear.
 I had never been prior to this trip and frankly it wasn’t on the bucket list.
-I had survived a decade of well-meaning friends bombarding me with tales of the awesome shopping, sumptuous hotels, the hedonistic lifestyle and what I can only categorise as the crazy stuff – ice rinks in 350920_img650x420_img650x420_cropshopping malls, camel races, ginormous man-made islands and sky high buildings.
+I had survived a decade of well-meaning friends bombarding me with tales of the awesome shopping, sumptuous hotels, the hedonistic lifestyle and what I can only categorise as the crazy stuff – ice rinks in shopping malls, camel races, ginormous man-made islands and sky high buildings.
 I felt I had been there many times over.
 The gIoatagrams and bragging sessions from Dubai worshipers prepared me well.
 While I knew with certainty I would find pleasure in much of what Dubai had to offer I also knew that I would have to confront one of the things I fear the most…heights.
 Yet here I was eagerly planning a trip to a city that is home to the tallest building in the world.
 And that’s because as well as tall buildings Dubai has two things I love the most.
 The die-hard shopper in me over the years had begun to nudge Dubai up the list of must-see places.
 Also there was one thing guaranteed to draw me in – the sun!
 Given the choice I choose heat every time.
 I keep promising myself that one of these years I will say yes to the constant nagging for a skiing trip but long Irish winters take their toll and the guarantee of sun filled days and cloudless skies is way too appealing .
 So in the interests of finally seeing Dubai, and experiencing all that shopping and sunshine, I was willing to confront the Vertigo (or at the very least ignore it).

 Also the big advantage of Dubai is that you can fly direct to the Emirates from Dublin and I’ve done enough of the Paris/London/Schiphol stop overs to know how blissful it is to put your bags on at Dublin and settle yourself for a nonstop flight.
 Myself and my son Dara took 10 days and spent the first few in Abu Dhabi (See Irish Tatler ?? issue).
 We flew with Etihad Airways and took a car transfer from Abu Dhabi to Dubai (it was a really easy journey of about 45 minutes at a cost of E40).
 We loved Abu Dhabi – the perfect place to unwind and a much gentler pace than Dubai and we were fully acclimatised to the heat and the culture before arriving.
 So fully rested and ready for action we motored into sky high Dubai.